A really quick one here as I was asked this recently and tested it.

 Can we use a nested Azure AD group for assigning Intune Application Protection (AKA MAM-WE) policies?

-Short version: Yes, but give it a little though first
+Short version: Yes, but give it a little thought first

 Long version: I was asked this one recently and I wasn’t certain but thought it would most likely work.
 I set up an example where I had an on-premises Active Directory user named PeterOP, I added that user to an on-premises Active Directory security group which was then synchronised to Azure Active Directory with Azure AD Connect.
 The AD group was called MyAPPTest.